Tyelab/bruker_control/docs/_build/html/_sources/functions/index.rst.txt

 ====================

 Module contains functions for interacting with Prairie View's API to set data directories, filenames, and gathering imaging plane information.
+Also sets microscope laser values according to user presets and initiates image acquisition.

 .. currentmodule:: prairieview_utils